CTH-Controls-Inc/dev-test-exercise/README.md

 # Dev Test

+## How to run

+1. run `docker build -t docker_nextjs:developement .    `
+2. ensure image is created by running `docker image ls `
+3. publish the image with `docker run --publish 3000:3000 docker_nextjs:developement `

 ## Exercise

 Create a basic web application using next.js + React to display a login page.
 The login page should include fields for email and password.
 The page doesn't need to have actual functionality, but it should have the following feature: